-Length 500 words Duration 1 minute
+Length 500 words Duration 1 minute Range Touch Area of Man-sized

-Range Touch Area of Effect Man-sized opening
+Effect opening

-Energy Cost 1 spell point Material Component Ring
+Enorgy Cost 1 spell Material Arcane

-The spell allows the Mage to open a temporary passage
+Energy Cost point Component symbol

-through a wall or barrier.
+The spell allows the Mage to open a temporary passage through a wall or barrier.
 The Mage may close the hole at any time by simply commanding it to do so, thus ending the spell.
 No creature can be hurt or trapped if caught in the hole as it closes, and it will be displaced to one side or the other.
-Creatures larger than man-sized, such as giants, ogres, or those affected by the Growth spell, may not pass through an opening created by Passwall.
+Creatures larger than mansized, such as giants, ogres, or those affected by the Growth spell, may not pass through an opening created by Passwall.

-Pouch^{2,3} Rank 10 - Adventure Only
+Pouch Rank 10 - Adventure Only